BernardoMG/dev-reTHINK-Hackathon/3rd Challenge.md

 # 3rd Challenge

 Each team should develop a video conference application that must use an hyperty developed by each team that can be deployed from their local catalogue.
 With this application, users can make A/V calls between them.
-To start a call, its only necessary to pass the email address on the other user as input.
+To start a call, its only necessary to pass the email address of the other user as input.
 Alternatively, if some user is at a different domain, this must be provided in order to receive the call.
+The hyperty should provide functionalities for the establishment and handling of WebRTC A/V connections between two peers (users).

 ![3rd Challenge](https://github.com/BernardoMG/dev-reTHINK-challenge/blob/master/Figures/2-Challenge.jpg)